Burns Lake Community Energy Plan

 Currently, there is a large sign outside the building stating the energy efficiency initiatives taking place and the expected savings.
 The Village office is developing "Climate Action Corner" in a local publication.

-Staff engagement was an integral part of the Climate Action Bootcamp, held Nov 24 and 25 2009.
-The Bootcamp helps local BC governments develop and lead a climate change action strategy.
-Burns Lake hosted the event attended by staff and elected officials.
+Staff engagement was an integral part of the process.
+The Community Energy Association helped Burns Lake host an event attended by staff and elected officials.

 "Having both elected officials and staff in the same room, helped bring everyone to be ‘on the same page".
 Said participant Natasha Letchford, "We will continue to work together as we try and reduce our emissions and improve our community.
 It was inspiring to see people planning actions as simple as a carpool to work to discussing complex and visionary’ systems."